 Mackinac Island offers the perfect family vacation!
+There are so many activities to try close to the hotel when you choose The Mackinac House for your Mackinac Island lodging.
 With plenty of activities, the kids, and kids at heart, are sure to have a blast.

 There are a variety of playgrounds on the Island for kids to let out those wiggles!